NixOS/rfcs/rfcs/0145-doc-strings.md

 ## `/**` to start a doc-comment

 **Observing**: Doc-comments' outer format should be a distinctive subset of regular comments.
-Nevertheless, it should allow native writing without an ide or full-blown-language servers.
+Nevertheless, it should allow native writing without an IDE or editor support.

 **Considering**: `/** {content} */` where `{content}` is the inner format which is discussed later.